Skip to content

 ...

-Each agent reads the queue in a different state: agent-2 sees a queue already partially claimed by agent-1.
-Contention on top-priority items drops because the items no longer appear available.
+Each agent reads the queue in a different state.
+Agent-2 sees a queue already partly claimed by agent-1.
+Competition for top-priority items drops because those items no longer appear available.

 A 30-second stagger is a common practitioner convention.
-Adding a short delay between agent launch and sending the first prompt gives session initialization time to settle before the agent reads the queue.
-Neither figure is empirically derived — the real principle is ensuring each agent has enough time to read-and-reserve before the next agent reads.
+A short delay between launching an agent and sending its first prompt gives session initialization time to settle before the agent reads the queue.
+Neither figure comes from measured data.
+The real principle is to give each agent enough time to read and reserve before the next agent reads.

 gantt